-On October 3rd 2015, Germany celebrated the 25th Anniversary of Re-Unification.
+On August 13, 1961, construction began on the Berlin Wall.
 For too many years East and West were divided by a Wall that surrounded East Berlin.
 The Wall separated families and friends, and kept people essentially locked up.
 Granted, not everyone hated being in the East, but many wanted to escape what they considered to be a prison.
 The series Escape from GDR / Flucht aus der DDR details the history of the Berlin Wall describes the lengths that many people went through to escape being trapped behind it.
 But more than that, it also describes the political climate and the feeling of the people locked in.

 John Sullivan found this multi-part documentary of the History of the Berlin Wall on You Tube for me to share.
 Each segment takes around 10 minutes.
 The documentary is in English, with English narration and dubbing over the German interviews.
 I found the interview with Hagen Koch, the young architect of the Wall, and today a collector of Wall artifacts to be quite interesting.
 There are also interviews with ex-guards, escapees, and family members of those who tried and failed in their escape.